MMGRec: Multimodal Generative Recommendation with Transformer Model: Method

 \subsection{Discussion}

 Moreover, we discuss the inference time complexity of MMGRec compared with the most efficient method of traditional paradigm, \textit{i.e.}, Matrix Factorization (MF)~\cite{koren2009matrix}.
 Assuming the existence of $I$ items, each represented by $D$-dimensional embeddings, MF requires a time complexity of $\mathcal{O}(ID)$ to complete all inner product computations and $\mathcal{O}(I\text{log}K)$ to identify the top-$K$ recommendation for a single user.
-In contrast, MMGRec utilizes autoregressive decoding and beam search for inference.
-A unit decoding process with $H$-layer MMGRec requires $\mathcal{O}(H(M^2D+MD^2))$ in time complexity, where $M$ represents the length of the output sequence (Rec-ID).
-Consequently, performing autoregressive decoding $M$ times with $K$ sequences incurs a time complexity of $\mathcal{O}(KH(M^3D+M^2D^2))$.
-Additionally, a beam search with $M$ steps introduces a time complexity of $\mathcal{O}(MKL\text{log}K)$, with $L$ denoting the vocabulary size.
-For ease of comparison, we can express the overall complexities as $\mathcal{O}(KH(M^3+M^2D)D)$ and $\mathcal{O}(MKL\text{log}K)$.
-Upon closer examination, it suggests that the generative paradigm may reduce the inference time in case $I\gg KH(M^3+M^2D)>MKL$.
+In contrast, MMGRec utilizes autoregressive decoding with KV caching and beam search for inference, where the beam width is set to $K$.
+For an $H$-layer MMGRec, generating $K$ sequences of length $M$ requires $\mathcal{O}(KH(M^2D+MD^2))$ time.
+Additionally, vocabulary projection and beam selection over $M$ decoding steps introduce complexities of $\mathcal{O}(MKDL)$ and $\mathcal{O}(MKL\text{log}K)$, respectively, where $L$ denotes the vocabulary size.
+Therefore, the overall inference complexity of MMGRec is $\mathcal{O}(KH(M^2D+MD^2)+MKDL+MKL\text{log}K)$.
+This analysis suggests that the generative paradigm may reduce inference time when the number of items is sufficiently large, while the Rec-ID length, beam width, and vocabulary size remain relatively small.